dainbrump/ng-epoch/README.md

 * If you like it, use it.
 * If you don't like it, don't use it.
-* If you make improvements, share please.
+* If you make or have suggestions for improvements, share please.